Adopting A Cocker Spaniel - Pros and Cons?

 Why Older Dogs Sometimes End Up In Rescue Centres

-For example, if the previous owner was elderly and has sadly passed away, there is a good chance that the dog will have been well-socialized, fully house-trained, with no, or very few, problems.
+The dog will likely have been well-socialized, fully house-trained, with no, or very few, problems.

 A cute golden cocker spaniel wearing a winter coat, standing in the snow.This gorgeous cocker spaniel is modelling her new winter coat - isn't she cute?